 At the time, the company wasn’t called DC comics.
 The original company name was National Allied Publications.
 Wheeler-Nicholson didn’t have lofty goals for the company; he simply wanted to make a profit on the popular pulp comic market.

 In February of 1935, National Allied launched its first publication New Fun: The Big Comic Magazine #1.
 This was successful enough for them to issue their next comic series in December of the following year: New Comics #1.

-By 1936, National Allied Publications was ready to release its third series, Detective Comics.
+You may be wondering, "what does DC stand for in DC Comics?" or "Where did the name come from?"
+Well, in 1936, National Allied Publications was ready to release its third series, Detective Comics.
 But cash flow issues caused the first publication of the crime anthology to be delayed until March 1937.
 At this point, Wheeler-Nicholson was facing serious debt problems.
 As a result, he was forced to take on a partner to launch the detective comics series.

 His partner, Harry Donefeld, was also a pulp magazine publisher and distributor.
 This merger led to the founding of Detective Comics Inc. Eventually, Donefeld forced Wheeler-Nicholson out of the company by buying out the rest of National Allied Publications.

 By 1938, Detective Comics Inc. was ready to launch its fourth title known as Action Comics.
 The first issue was written and illustrated by two men: Jerry Siegel and Joe Shuster.

 In June of 1938, Action Comics #1 was released, featuring a new type of comic book character archetype, the superhero.
 There on the cover, holding a car over his head, was none other than the Man of Steel himself—Superman.